 Canadians are racking up a ton of debt.
 As a whole the country’s debt to personal income ratio has been increasing yearly since the 1980s.
 Currently Canadians owe more than $1.50 for every dollar of income.
 With this ratio of +150%, it is evident many Canadians are struggling to stay on top of their spending.
-There are many reasons for increases in personal debt, such as the rising cost of living.
-This article will not explore the external factors contributing to this trend but will recommend something we all can do; keeping better track of our funds.
+There are many reasons for increases in personal debt such as the rising cost of living.
+This article will not explore the external factors contributing to this trend but will recommend something that we all can do; keep better track of our funds.
 Continue reading